 Condensation is less likely to develop in a warm home.
 In cold weather, set your thermostat to provide a low background heat throughout the day, even if you’re not at home.
 This will warm up the whole building, not just the air inside the rooms.
 It means there will be less chance of warm, wet air coming into contact with cold walls and surfaces and causing condensation.

 Good insulation and draught-proofing will cut your fuel bills and help to warm the temperature inside your home and the surface temperature of external walls.
-For advice on insulation, contact Origin Housing or your local council.

 Don’t heat your home using bottled gas or paraffin heaters.
 They produce lots of moisture and are a health and safety risk.
 Most tenancy agreements do not permit the use of this type of heater.
 Check with Origin Housing if you’re unsure.